mzanwar/mzanwar.github.io/_posts/2017-09-05-comparator-confusion.markdown

 A thing to note is the `compare` method does not know or care about what the words ascending or descending mean.
 All it wants to do is place two elements in some order.
 More precisely, it just wants to *pick* one element over the other.

 Now we still don't know why `a - b` gives us ascending order; and `b - a` gives us descending.
-To add to the confusion, the switching of parameters `a- b` to `b - a` to reverse the sort, seems to imply that the order in which `a` and `b` are passed seems to affect final order.
+To add to the confusion, the switching of parameters `a - b` to `b - a` to reverse the sort, seems to imply that the order in which `a` and `b` are passed seems to affect final order.
 What we will discover shortly, however, is that this is **not** the case.

-#### A natural order
+#### Natural order

 Numbers have a natural order to them.
 7 is bigger than 5.
 Likewise, 5 is smaller than 6.
 Subtract a smaller number from a bigger one and you end up with a positive value.
 A smaller number minus a bigger one results in a negative value.
 This beckons the question: how do we know if a number is bigger or smaller than another?
 Instinctively, we picture a number line and plot the two points on it.
-The number that is furthest to the right is the bigger one.
+The number that is further to the right is the bigger one.
 This is exactly what we are testing when we subtract the two inside our comparator function.

 Let me illustrate with some examples: `Notation (a, b) -> (a - b)`